FerX/zanichelli-downloader/README.md

 # Zanichelli-downloader

-A tool to download your books from Zanichelli into PDFs.
+A tool to download your books from Zanichelli into PDF (Standard book) or EPUB (Liquid book).

 ## Requirements